Search

 TNR is the most effective and permanent way of controlling the stray cat population in your community.
-You can be part of the solution by working with your local government and PAWS to organize a TNR in your community.
+You can be part of the solution by working with your local government and PAWS to organize a TNVR in your community.

 Get started by requesting for a FREE seminar for your community.